AutomatedLab/AutomatedLab/Help/AutomatedLab/en-us/Install-LabWindowsFeature.md

 ```

 ### -AsJob
-Indicates if the installation jobs should be started in the background or should be waited upon
+Indicates that the cmdlet should run in the background

 ```yaml
 Type: SwitchParameter